Trolleybuses in Kyiv: During World War II

 For a long time, after the invasion of German troops in the USSR, the trolleybus system did not stop working.
 But after Soviet troops withdrew from Kyiv on September 18, 1941, they de-energized the city by blowing up power plants.
 Some eyewitnesses say trolleybuses stopped in the middle of the streets, where they were forced to do so by a power outage.
 After most of Khreshchatyk was blown up, the trolleybus could be rebuilt only if the catenary was restored.
-When the occupiers realized that they would have to leave Kyiv, they dismantled all the remains of the contact wire and took the 18 best YTB-4 trolleybuses to Poznan, Gdynia and Koenigsburg (6 cars to each city).
+When the occupiers realized that they would have to leave Kyiv, they dismantled all the remains of the contact wire and took the 18 best YTB-4 trolleybuses to Poznań, Gdynia and Königsburg (6 cars to each city).
 However, the workers were able to "disguise" several trolleybuses YATB-1 and YATB-2, thus "saving" them from export.